mgarczyk/polibuda/semestr_4_informatyka_python/projekty/python_pople_recognition/Readme.md

 - And SSIM method.

-- If a given picture is more than 80% correct, then the method gives as true value.
+- If a given picture is more than 80% correct, then the method return true value.

 - Finally, assuming that, for example, 2/3 methods return that the picture is ok, then we write it to the user and add the given photo to the dataset